OleksandrNechai/blogposts/2017/VS code and Gulp: Solving the “Breakpoint ignored because generated code not found” problem.md

-# VS code and Gulp: Solving the “Breakpoint ignored because generated code not found” problem
+# VS Code and Gulp: Solving the “Breakpoint ignored because generated code not found” problem

 Recently I have solved a problem which was bugging me for some time.
 I guess there are many reasons which can cause this problem and also there are many solutions to it, however, I will share my solution here and, hopefully, it will help someone else at least to start digging in the right direction.